AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

 # Workflow Manual

-This page describes how to walk through the full GaNCH workflow, so that you can replicate the process for your own region.
+This page describes how to walk through the full GaNCH data workflow, so that you can replicate the process for your own region.
 Links from the GaNCH project are included to provide context, but of course your region may have unique local needs.

 ## Setup